 The Health Centre

-- 2 x 4 bed bays – 1 is a dedicated isolation area for any contagious illnesses with separate toilet and shower facilities.
-Both rooms have a TV.
-There are also call bells to ring the nurses if required.
+- 1 x 4 bed bay – a room for any illness.
+It has a TV.
+There are also call bells to ring the nurses if required

 - Doctor’s/Physiotherapy Room

 - Practice Manager Office

 - Toilet and shower facilities for pupils

 - Small kitchen to provide basic food such as toast, soup, fruit, biscuits